MicrosoftDocs/mslearn-data-anomaly-detection-using-azure-iot-hub/README.md

 languages:
 - csharp
 products:
-- dotnet
+- azure-iot-hub
-description: "Add 150 character max description"
+description: "This sample is the source code for the Data anomaly detection using Azure IoT Hub Learn module"
-urlFragment: "update-this-to-unique-url-stub"
+urlFragment: "data-anomaly-detection-using-azure-iot-hub"
 ---

 # Official Microsoft Sample